Dr. Ryan Weight, DO, Oncologist

 Research.
 My research at the University of Colorado and Thomas Jefferson University before that focused largely on the understanding and management of immune-related adverse events related to immune checkpoint blockade drugs, which we use commonly for the treatment of many malignancies including that of melanoma and skin cancer.
 Clinical trial involvement has always been a pillar of my practice.
 I have enrolled and overseen many melanoma and skin cancer patients on clinical trials.
 I have served as a primary investigator for several practices changing clinical trials in melanoma in addition to authoring clinical trials.
 I have always enjoyed scientific writing and clinical trial design and implementation.
 I have also conducted benchtop and translational work in the study of circulating melanoma cells and melanoma related to DNA.

-The Melanoma and Skin Cancer Institute (MSCI) is collaborating with Western States Cancer Research NCORP (WSCR-NCORP) Mountain Blue Cancer Care and Sarah Cannon Research Institute to provide a robust suite of clinical trial options to patients.
+The Melanoma and Skin Cancer Institute (MSCI) is collaborating with Western States Cancer Research NCORP (WSCR-NCORP) and the Sarah Cannon Research Institute to provide a robust suite of clinical trial options to patients.
 The MSCI is heavily focused on clinical trial development and implementation in melanoma and skin cancers to offer cutting edge therapies to patients.
 Through the MSCI, I will continue my work in immune-related adverse event management through collaboration with local and national investigators who share an interest in better understanding immunotherapy-related toxicity.